Anne is a teacher and freelancer with a passion for writing. She also has experience caring for gerbils.

 If you are considering getting a bigger habitat for your pets, consider an aquarium.
-There are many suggestions online, but the best one I have seen is a set up where on the bottom they have a 10-gallon tank filled with bedding, and then they have attached the wired caged to the top for the gerbils' house and food and treats.
-This gives them ample space to dig tunnels in the bottom of the habitat, and also room to climb and eat and enjoy treats in the top of their habitat.
+There are many suggestions online, but the best one I have seen is a set up where on the bottom they have a 10-gallon tank filled with bedding, and then they have attached the wired cage to the top for the gerbils' house and food and treats.
+This gives them ample space to dig tunnels at the bottom of the habitat, and also room to climb and eat and enjoy treats at the top of their habitat.
 Again, starting out with a smaller cage is fine, but consider the benefits of giving your little ones more space to explore, exercise, and have fun.

 Dietary Requirements and Feeding